TeachMeInc/mathgames-js/README.md

 ```

 The display image is for the the display of the question and the choices image array are used for choice display.
 When the user selects a choice in game and the answerQuestion method is called, the index should match the index of the image in the choices array.

+#Integration Requirements
+1. 'Play' button on menu that brings up api grade_selection screen
+2. 'Skills' button on menu that brings up the api showAvailableStandards screen
+3. A nicely designed question interface - it should match the aesthetics of your game and match the requirements described here: https://drive.google.com/file/d/1S3nIj5AqetJ8BEWWDp5UvfYhoAkfVH0k/view?usp=sharing
+4. StartSession -> GetQuestion -> AnswerQuestion flow implemented.
+    4a.
+User should be able to change skills mid-game via the selectSkill call
+3. Pause button within game while answering questions if applicable